 Chances are you’ve been hearing about cavities for years.
-Probably your mom used them as a motivator to get you to brush your teeth, and for good reason.
-According to the CDC, 91 percent of adults aged 20-64 have had one filled.
-That means that most of us at some point in our lives are likely to encounter these little guys.
-Even though they’re prevalent, you’ve probably imagined them to be fairly simply — related to sugar and soda, which you’re trying to avoid anyway.
-In actuality, however, cavities are way more interesting than you might think.
+Probably your mom used them as a motivator to get you to brush your teeth—and for good reason.
+According to the CDC, 91 percent of adults aged 20–64 have had at least one filled.
+At our Anchorage dental office, we see them all the time, since most people encounter cavities at some point in their lives.
+Even though they’re common, cavities are more complex than the old “too much sugar and soda” story we grew up hearing.
+In reality, they’re far more interesting—and preventable—than you might think.

 What Many Misunderstand

-Most patients fundamentally misunderstand what a cavity is and what causes them.
-At its most basic, a cavity is a hole in the outside layer of our tooth otherwise known as our enamel.
-If a cavity advances enough, it can break through our tooth’s dentin, into the pulp layer, and put our whole tooth in jeopardy, usually requiring intervention such as a root canal.
-But what, exactly, forms this hole and how can it “infect” a tooth?
+Most patients fundamentally misunderstand what a cavity is and what causes it.
+At its most basic, a cavity is a hole in the outside layer of your tooth, otherwise known as enamel.
+If a cavity advances far enough, it can break through the dentin and into the pulp layer, putting the entire tooth at risk and often requiring treatment such as a root canal.

 Toothpaste commercials, our parents, and maybe even our childhood dentists have been saying it for years: sugar rots our teeth.
-The truth, however, is much more complicated.
-Cavities are more closely related to an infection than anything else, and while sugar plays a role in tooth decay and other oral complications like gum disease, mouth bacteria already present are the real cause.
+The truth, however, is more complicated.
+Cavities are closer to an infection than simple sugar damage.
+While sugar plays a role in tooth decay and other oral complications like gum disease, it’s actually the naturally occurring mouth bacteria that drive the process.

 What Actually Causes Cavities

-Ultimately, cavities are the result of “dysbiosis,” a biological term meaning a “microbial imbalance on or inside the body.”
-Our mouths can carry between 6-8 billion bacteria which help us to predigest food, help our mouths to fight off infection, and help our mouths to heal.
-In general, all these different strains of bacteria work with little to no conflict.
-The problem occurs when a certain strain of bacteria becomes dominate due to food access and other factors.
+Ultimately, cavities are the result of dysbiosis—a biological term meaning a microbial imbalance inside the body.
+Our mouths carry between six and eight billion bacteria that help predigest food, fight off infection, and aid in healing.
+Normally, these bacteria coexist peacefully.
+The problem arises when a certain strain, such as Streptococcus mutans, becomes dominant because of easy access to sugars and poor oral hygiene.

 Preventative Measures Against Cavities

-Understanding the causes of cavities is crucial, but taking proactive steps to prevent them is equally important.
-Maintaining a balanced diet low in sugary snacks and acidic beverages can significantly reduce the risk of cavity formation.
-Regular brushing with fluoride toothpaste, flossing, and using an antibacterial mouthwash are key daily habits that help control the bacterial population in your mouth and protect your enamel.
-Additionally, consider dental sealants, a protective coating applied to the chewing surfaces of the back teeth, which can prevent food and bacteria from getting lodged in the grooves and causing decay.
+Understanding what causes cavities is crucial, but prevention is where you take control.
+Maintaining a balanced diet low in sugary snacks and acidic beverages reduces the risk of decay.
+Regular brushing with fluoride toothpaste, flossing daily, and using an antibacterial mouthwash help control harmful bacteria and protect enamel.

 The Role of Professional Dental Care